-Students in the Fully Employed MBA program seeking real-world business experience consult with major corporations, including Raytheon, Starbucks, and Fluor, in a new Education to Business (E2B) initiative.
+Students in the Fully Employed MBA program seeking real-world business experience consult with major corporations, including Raytheon, Starbucks, and Fluor, in the Education to Business (E2B) module.
 E2B is led by former Coca-Cola executive and adjunct professor Doreen Shanahan (standing).

-Course Descriptions for the Fully Employed MBA Core Courses
+Course Descriptions for the Fully Employed MBA

+Core Courses

 MBFE 650.
-Personal Development Workshop (1)
+Personal and Leadership Development Workshop (1)

-This workshop orients students to the Integrated MBA program and the first module.
+This workshop orients students to the MBA program.
 Each student receives guidance on ethical behavior and personal career development and learns to form effective business teams.
 This workshop is taken in conjunction with MBFE 651 Behavior in Organizations and is graded credit or no credit.